codefoster/iot-workshop/instructions.md

 ## Registering a Device
 We have a hub, but there has to be an explicit registration for every device that checks in to it.
 That's so that unauthorized code is unable to act like one of our devices and send spoofed messages.

 Let's use the `iothub-explorer` utility to add a device.
+It's oh so easy.

 First install it...